Amourspirit/python_ooo_dev_tools/docs/dev_docs/dev_notes.rst

 Windows
 ^^^^^^^

-Windows is a little tricker.
+Windows is a little trickery.
 Creating a link to ``uno.py`` and importing it will not work as it does in Linux.
 This is due to the how LibreOffice implements the python environment on Windows.

 The way |odev| works on Windows is a slight hack to the virtual environment.